mozhenling/dbtree/README.md

-# DBtree Python Package for Machinery Fault Envolope Analysis
+# DBTREE Python Package for Machinery Fault Envolope Analysis

 This repository provides the proposed dynamic bandit tree search method together with popular filters and various fault indexes to facilitate future studies of envelope analysis-based machinery fault diagnosis.
-More methods will be added as well in the future.
+More methods may be added as well in the future.

-The codes are based on the paper entitled _" Intelligent Fault Informative Frequency Band Search for Machinery Fault Diagnosis Assisted by A Dynamic Bandit Tree Method"_, which has been submitted to IEEE/ASME TRANSACTIONS ON MECHATRONICS for peer reviews.
+The codes are mainly based on the paper entitled _" Intelligent Fault Informative Frequency Band Search for Machinery Fault Diagnosis Assisted by A Dynamic Bandit Tree Method"_, which has been accepted by IEEE/ASME TRANSACTIONS ON MECHATRONICS for a future publication.

 ## 1 Key Requirements
     numpy = 1.21.5